Chapter Bylaws

 Section 2.
 Regular Meetings.

-The Local Chapter will hold Regular Meetings at least once (1) a month, the time and place of which will be set in a schedule published and distributed by the Local Chapter Executive Committee.
-The Regular Meetings will set Local Chapter policy and determine implementation of priority campaigns.
+The Local Chapter will hold Regular Meetings at least once every other month, the time and place of which will be set in a schedule published and distributed by the Local Chapter Executive Committee.
+All chapter meetings may be conducted in person or virtually.
+The Regular Meetings will set Local Chapter policy, vote on member resolutions and determine implementation of priority campaigns.

 The Local Chapter Executive Committee will set the agenda for Regular Meetings.
 In general, the Regular Meeting is the operating legislative body of the Local Chapter.